Dental Assistant School In Texas

 Overview of Radiology

 Students will be able to identify the properties of radiation physics and X-ray properties, including health and safety, as well as infection control.
 Course includes intraoral dental X-ray and image characteristics as well as basic principles of radiography, with lecture geared toward the State Registration Examination.
 Students will be taught to produce a full mouth radiography survey, with troubleshooting and error processing techniques reviewed until mastered.
 Related terminology, dental charting/documentation, vital signs, and infection control procedures.
+Research Assignment #2 – Career Services Project.
 Prerequisite: Module I

 Externship0hr.

 Students will identify key terms for office procedure; explain the function of dental business office both front and back areas.
 The student will also know effective reception room techniques, be able to control the appointment book, explain the function of dental insurance as well as describe the components of an insurance claim form and the importance of supplies and inventory control.
-The student will be taught the proper form of the construction of a personal resume, and have the practice of interview questions.
 Related terminology, dental charting/documentation, vital signs, and infection control procedures.
-Prerequisite MOD I Prerequisite: Module I
+Research Assignment #3 – Career Services Project.
+Prerequisite: Module I

 Externship0hr.